-- According to The Investment Company Institute, money-market fund assets have declined to $4.4 trillion, down from a peak of $4.8 trillion in mid-May.
-This suggests that investors have shifted into slightly riskier but higher-paying fixed-income investments.
+- According to The Investment Company Institute, money-market fund assets ticked up slightly to around $4.3 trillion, down from a peak of $4.8 trillion in mid-May.
+This suggests that investors continue to deploy cash into bonds and stocks.

 Financial Conditions (Policies, Spreads and Curves):

-- High-yield spreads have risen in recent weeks to approximately 517 basis points, as measured by the average option-adjusted yield spread of the Bloomberg Barclays US Corporate High Yield Index.
+- High-yield spreads have continued to tighten, from over 400 basis points at the end of November to about 348 basis points as of January 20, based on the average option-adjusted yield spread of the Bloomberg Barclays US Corporate High Yield Index.

 Scott Krauthamer is Global Head of Product Management and Strategy at AB.
 Jonathan Berkow is Senior Quantitative Research Analyst and Alternative Data Lead for Equities at AB.